 discounts are available.
 However the

-prices are reasonable enough: children under one are free, so to take advantage of
+prices are reasonable enough: those under one are free, so to take advantage of

 bears the legend: "I have been to Storybook Glen - and lived happily ever after!"
 There

-is also a humpty dumpty and wizard of Oz scene to colour, but I let the children do
+is also a humpty dumpty and wizard of Oz scene to colour, but I let the kids do

 The site was built in the 1980s and opened in May 1984 by local lass 5 year old Kate Reid during a special ceremony.
 It is hard to believe this